Paying your rent

 I’m struggling with my finances and need to talk to someone

 If you are on a low income or struggling with your finances, our Money Matters Team may be able to help you.
 You can contact them direct on 01952 217234.
 All advice is confidential.
-You can arrange to meet your advisor in one of our shops or offices.

 How do I know if I’m eligible for housing benefits?